How Much Should You Bench Press?

 - 1.5 x your own bodyweight: excellent work bro!

-For women, the numbers generally are 0.65, 0.85, and 1 x your own bodyweight
+For women, the numbers generally are 0.65, 0.85, and 1 x your own bodyweight.

-That’s general gym consensus.
+That’s the general gym consensus.

 To delve a little bit more into things, your age, size, build, and fitness level (or lifting experience) needs to be looked at.
 For example, the average man, in ordinary circumstances, should be able to bench press 90% of his body weight.
 If you’re relatively fit and already going to the gym, then 1 x your bodyweight should be a good standard.
 In contrast, someone with an advanced fitness level or is an elite athlete should be able to lift more than twice their own bodyweight.